kuldeepmaurya7/Portfolio-/README.md

 # Portfolio-
-A built using HTML, CSS and JavaScript.
+A portfolio built using HTML, CSS and JavaScript.